About

 University requirements

 Must complete 60 credit units of required pre-pharmacy courses (see below) prior to April 30 of the year admission is desired.
-Read through the Admission requirements below.
+Read through the admission requirements below.

 Enrolment is limited and, therefore, it is not possible to admit all qualified applicants.